Construction Cost Crisis Australia | Impact & Solutions

 Audit Your Contract Rights

-Read the full contract, including all schedules and special conditions, to find any rise and fall clause, price adjustment mechanism, or variation entitlement that applies to your cost increases.
+Read the full contract, including all schedules and Special Conditions, to find any rise and fall clause, price adjustment mechanism, or variation entitlement that applies to your cost increases.

 Know What You Can Actually Claim

-Assess your realistic options, from a contractual rise and fall entitlement through to a commercial negotiation, and make a clear decision about which path to take before approaching your principal.
+Assess your realistic options, from a contractual rise and fall entitlement through to a commercial negotiation, and make a clear decision about which path to take before approaching your Principal.

 Serve the Correct Notices